 - In Sengoku Basara 3, Oichi has a similar "static effect" sometimes when she speaks, in a reference to this phenomenon.

-- Taping EVPs and snapping photos of ghosts is a crucial part of The Lost Crown: A Ghost-Hunting Adventure.
+- Taping EVPs and scanning for electromagnetic signs of ghosts is a crucial part of The Lost Crown: A Ghost-Hunting Adventure.

 - Rotom from the Pokémon series.